0xMiya/Guides/README.md

 # Configs

-My dotfile and other config files can be found under Configs/
+My dotfiles and other config files can be found under Configs/